EdinbR/EdinbR.github.io/README.md

   name: Your Name                          # name to display
   email: you@your.email                    # optional, will include mailto link in post footer
   twitter: https://twitter.com/yourtwitter # optional, will add link in footer
-  image: an_image.jpg                      # small img to show next to name, put in dir: assets/images
+  image: an_image.jpg                      # optional small byline img, put in: assets/images/
-  bio: A sentence or two on who you are!
+  bio: A sentence or two on who you are!   # optional
 ```